gw-odw/odw-2021/setup.md

 - The kernel `igwn-py38` should appear in the list returned by the command `jupyter kernelspec list` executed in a terminal
 - If, when you run jupyter, you get the message: `Could not find kernel matching igwn-py38.
 Please select a kernel: Python 3` this indicates the `igwn-py38` kernel is not installed properly.
 Make sure you executed step 9)
+- Having the full environment and the light-weight one with two different names allows them to coexist.
+If you want to leave the same name and overwrtite one or the other, simply add `--force` option when you create it.

 ## Option 4: Linux install on Windows 10 with dedicated app (Windows 10 only)